Deciding on a violin can be hard.

 How To Tell A Cheap Violin: Final Thoughts

 Cheap violins are not necessarily bad.
 In some cases, they are exactly what you want.
 But if you don’t want a cheap violin, then you need to be able to recognize one, so that you don’t get taken advantage of by a sleazy salesperson.

 Look for the signs listed above.
 If you notice any of those things, the violin is cheaply made.
+Many of these factors also go for similar instruments, like the Japanese violin-like instrument.
 Armed with this knowledge, you should be able to avoid wasting your money on a substandard instrument.